genomicsclass/book/pages/interactions_and_contrasts.md

 #### Contrasting coefficients

-To introduce the concept of *contrasts*, first consider the comparisons which we can read off from the linear model summary:
+Sometimes, the comparison we are interested in is represented directly by a single coefficient in the model, such as the push vs pull difference, which was `coefs[2]` above.
+However, sometimes, we want to make a comparison which is not a single coefficient, but a combination of coefficients, which is called a _contrast_.
+To introduce the concept of _contrasts_, first consider the comparisons which we can read off from the linear model summary:

 ```r